-Queen Elizabeth II is many things, but we didn’t know that being funny was one of them.
-According to James Bond actor Daniel Craig, the Queen loves to crack jokes in private.
+Queen Elizabeth II was a hilarious person.
+According to James Bond actor Daniel Craig, the Queen loved to crack jokes in private.

-Recently, the No Time to Die actor appeared on The Late Show with Stephen Colbert.
+The No Time to Die actor appeared on The Late Show with Stephen Colbert in early 2022.
 At one point, the talk show host decided to ask Craig what Queen Elizabeth II was like behind closed doors.

 Daniel Craig, of course, first met the Queen in 2012 when he and the monarch did a skit for the London Olympics opening ceremony.
 This past New Year, Craig also received a Companion of the Order of St. Michael and St. George for his services to film and theater.
 This was the same honor that James Bond had received in the movies.

 During the Late Show, Colbert asked Craig, “I understand that you may not be able to answer this question, but I’m gonna ask anyway: What’s she like in private?”

 Craig had an answer that certainly surprised us.
 He said that the Queen was “very funny.
 Wants to crack a joke, and cracked a joke about me.
 We’re having our photographs taken and she just went, ‘Oh no, he’s the one that doesn’t smile.’
 Fair enough!”

 Colbert then asked Craig what the Queen’s corgis are like in private, to which Craig revealed that the dogs were very friendly, and added that he was “rolling around on the floor” with the Queen’s pets.